davetroiano/kafka-testcontainers/README.md

    at kafka.docker.KafkaDockerWrapper.main(KafkaDockerWrapper.scala undefined)
    at java.base@21.0.2/java.lang.invoke.LambdaForm$DMH/sa346b79c.invokeStaticInit(LambdaForm$DMH undefined)
 ```
-* The `4.0.0-rc0` tests fail due to what appears to be the same root cause:
+* The `apache/kafka:3.9.0` and both `4.0.0-rc0` tests fail due to what appears to be the same root cause:
 ```noformat
 Exception in thread "main" java.lang.IllegalArgumentException: requirement failed:
         advertised.listeners cannot use the nonroutable meta-address 0.0.0.0.
 Use a routable IP address.